Prak2210/RenderLogs/README.md

 This is one of the main functions of the application.
 ```
 For example,
--resources
+-resources/
+    - logs/
-    - logs
+         - file.txt
-so our path will be "/logs"
+so our path will be "/logs/"

 read() {
     1. reads file as an inputStream from resourcePath + "/" + resourceName